Facelift in Harley Street

 Combined face and neck lift

-combined face and neck lift is a comprehensive surgical approach that addresses both the lower face and the neck in a single procedure, providing harmonious and balanced rejuvenation.
+A combined face and neck lift is a comprehensive surgical approach that addresses both the lower face and the neck in a single procedure, providing harmonious and balanced rejuvenation.
 While a traditional facelift improves the cheeks and jawline, it may not fully correct loose skin, muscle banding, or fat accumulation in the neck.
 By combining the two procedures, the surgeon can lift and tighten the SMAS layer of the face, remove excess skin, and correct neck laxity or platysmal bands, resulting in a smoother jawline and a more youthful neck contour.
 This approach ensures that the lower face and neck age naturally together, avoiding the disconnected appearance that can occur when the neck is left untreated.
 Patients typically achieve more natural-looking and long-lasting results compared with a facelift or neck lift performed in isolation, making this combination the preferred option for those with moderate to advanced signs of facial ageing.

-Facelift surgery for men
+Facelift for men

 Facelift surgery in men requires a slightly different surgical approach compared with women because of differences in facial anatomy, hair patterns, and aesthetic goals.
 Male patients typically have thicker skin, stronger facial musculature, and beard-bearing areas that must be carefully considered when planning incisions to avoid visible scars or displacement of hair-bearing skin.
 The aim of a male facelift is usually to restore a stronger, well-defined jawline and neck contour, while maintaining a natural, masculine appearance rather than creating an over-tight or feminised result.
 Particular attention is paid to incision placement around the sideburn and ear to preserve a natural hairline and allow normal shaving patterns after surgery.
 When performed with these considerations in mind, facelift surgery can provide men with subtle and long-lasting facial rejuvenation while preserving their characteristic facial features.